manojkarnekar/smoothing-rpp/README.md

 ros2 run nav smoothing
 ```

-Loads waypoints from CSV, generates smooth trajectory, and publishes to `/path` topic.
+Loads waypoints from CSV, generates smooth trajectory, and publishes:

+- Original waypoints to /waypoints (visualized in red in RViz)
+- Smoothed trajectory to /path (visualized in green in RViz)

 ## Configuration